 NUMBER ACTION GOAL AGENCY COST / FUNDING ACH1.2 Preserve historic structures and bridges and incentivize adaptive reuse of older structures that contribute to Downtown's historic character.
-Thriving Arts, Culture, and Historic Places City \$\$ to \$\$\$ ACH1.3 Develop design guidelines for downtown that help create a good fit between new development and Downtown's historic structures.
-Thriving Arts, Culture, and Historic Places City Staff Time, potential consultant ACH1.4 Pursue the idea of a cultural trail that links signature sites and activates streets with the intent of drawing visitors and investment.
+Thriving Arts, Culture, and Historic Places City \$\$ to \$\$\$ ACH1.3 Develop design guidelines for downtown that help create a good fit between new development and Downtown's historic structures. wn that help create a good reen new development and Historic Places Staff Time, potential consultant ACH1.4 Pursue the idea of a cultural trail that links signature sites and activates streets with the intent of drawing visitors and investment.
 Thriving Arts, Culture, and Historic Places City, Spokane Arts \$\$ to \$\$\$ ACH2.1 (Priority) Improve and activate the streetscape and public realm to support cultural venues.
-Thriving Arts, Culture, and Historic Places City, DSP, Spokane Arts \$ to \$\$\$ ACH2.2 Work with artists and local property owners to create and maintain temporary art installation and facilitate activation of cultural spaces to energize Downtown and support artists.
-Thriving Arts, Culture, and Historic Places City, DSP, Spokane Arts \$ ACH2.3 Explore incentives for preserving cultural space and creating new space for arts and cultural uses Downtown.
+Thriving Arts, Culture, and Historic Places City, DSP, Spokane Arts \$ to \$\$\$ ACH2.2 Work with artists and local property owners to create and maintain temporary art installation and facilitate activation of cultural spaces to energize Downtown and support artists. tain Thriving Arts, City, DSP, Spokane Culture, and Arts Historic Places \$ ACH2.3 Explore incentives for preserving cultural space and creating new space for arts and cultural uses Downtown.
 Thriving Arts, Culture, and Historic Places City, Spokane Arts Staff Time ACH2.4 Evaluate how the City's development regulations and permitting process can support cultural space and public art.
 Thriving Arts, Culture, and Historic Places City Staff Time ACH2.5 Identify and reduce barriers for cultural events Downtown.
 Thriving Arts, Culture, and Historic Places City, Spokane Arts Staff Time ACH3.1 (Priority) Identify sites Downtown for infill development that can help foster small businesses, local start-ups, and arts and culture uses and organizations.
-Thriving Arts, Culture, and Historic Places City, Spokane Arts, Terrain Staff Time
+Historic Places s Downtown for infill t that can help foster Thriving Arts, esses, local start-ups, Culture, and Terrain d culture uses and Historic Places Staff Time

 NUMBER ACTION GOAL AGENCY COST / FUNDING ACH3.2 Identify underutilized properties that could serve as affordable workspaces for organizations that are less reliant on foot traffic.
 Thriving Arts, Culture, and Historic Places City, Spokane Arts, Terrain Staff Time LWP1.1 (Priority) Develop a thorough understanding of on-site conditions and update market demand studies around opportunity sites.
 A Great Place to Live, Work, and Play City, DSP \$ to \$\$ LWP1.2 Develop public/private partnerships, potentially with the assistance of a public development authority, to acquire and assemble property to support redevelopment Downtown.
 A Great Place to Live, Work, and Play City, DSP \$ LWP1.3 Build site-based partnerships with affordable housing developers and transitional housing providers into public projects and infill development and engage these organizations in economic analyses of how an affordable housing program can be implemented in Spokane's real estate and development market.
-A Great Place to Live, Work, and Play City, DSP Staff Time LWP1.4 Explore ideas to strengthen incentives for multi-family development and rehabilitation of historic structures Downtown A Great Place to Live, Work, and Play City Staff Time Note: RES 2021-7/12/2021 City Converent Agenda, this section.
-LWP2.1 Develop ground floor standards for residential, retail, office, live/work, and civic uses.
-A Great Place to Live, Work, and Play City Staff Time LWP2.2 (Priority) Create an integrated network of small parks and public spaces outside of Riverfront Park A Great Place to Live, Work, and Play City, DSP \$\$ to \$\$\$ LWP2.3 Support existing businesses Downtown and build upon emerging activity centers with complementary retail and active uses.
+A Great Place to Live, Work, and Play City, DSP Staff Time LWP1.4 Explore ideas to strengthen incentives for workforce multi-family development and rehabilitation of historic structures Downtown A Great Place to Live, Work, and Play City Staff Time LWP2.1 Develop ground floor standards for residential, retail, office, live/work, and civic uses.
+A Great Place to Live, Work, and Play City Staff Time LWP2.2 (Priority) Create an integrated network of small parks and public spaces outside of Riverfront Park \$\$ to \$\$\$ LWP2.3 Support existing businesses Downtown and build upon emerging activity centers with complementary retail and active uses.
 A Great Place to Live, Work, and Play City, DSP \$ to \$\$\$